 If you decide to have lip fillers, you should be aware that it may trigger an outbreak of herpes simplex virus.
 It is common for patients to experience a recurrence of cold sores after a dermal injection.
 It is also possible to have scarring or vascular occlusion after a procedure.

 Generally, lip fillers are safe.
 However, you should be aware that they may lead to a recurrence of cold and herpes sores.
 This is because a patient’s immune system may have compromised, which can cause wounds or other conditions.
-Therefore, it is important to keep this in mind before undergoing any aesthetic procedure.
+Therefore, it is important to get a consultation first before undergoing any aesthetic procedure.

 Can lip fillers delay the aging process?